fluthjs/fluth-doc/docs/en/api/plugin/debugNode.md

 Debugging plugin that triggers a debugger breakpoint at the current node based on conditions, used for precise debugging control.

 :::warning Note
 Browsers may filter out `debugger` statements in `node_modules`, causing breakpoints to not work.
-You may need to manually add `node_modules` to the ignore list in your browser's developer tools settings to enable debugging.
+You may need to manually enable `node_modules` debugging in your browser's developer tools settings -> ignore list.
 :::

 ## Type Definition